Rodrigo Moya (photographer): Publishing and return to photography

 In 1968, Moya started a small publishing company that published a monthly magazine called Técnica pesquera, which itself accumulated a large archive of photographs related to fishing and marine biology.
 The enterprise lasted twenty two years, folding in 1990.
 During these decades, Moya also became a writer of short fiction, with publications such as De lo que pudo haber sido (What Could Have Been) in 1996 and the book Cuentos para leer junto al mar (Tales to be Read by the Sea), which won a Mexican national literary award in 1997.

 At the end of the 1990s, Moya suffered a lengthy illness, with prompted him and his wife to leave Mexico City for Cuernavaca.
 The move caused him to reexamine his photographic archive, which remained in good condition, along with his graphic designer wife and some photographic experts.
-The quality of the archive prompted Moya to organize and promote the archive, selling and exhibiting works, making his current living off of them.
-He says he has been surprise at what sells, with much of the sales in the United States, to collections such as the Wittliff Collections at the Texas State University.
+The quality of the archive prompted Moya to organize and promote the archive, selling and exhibiting works, making his living off of them.
+He said he was surprised at what sold, with much of the sales in the United States, to collections such as the Wittliff Collections at the Texas State University.
 Many of his better known photographs are republished today in books, magazines and newspapers.

-Moya has his first public exhibition of his work in 2000 in Xalapa, Veracruz called Fuera de moda, in relation to the 50th anniversary of the Cuban Revolution.
+Moya had his first public exhibition of his work in 2000 in Xalapa, Veracruz, called Fuera de moda, in relation to the 50th anniversary of the Cuban Revolution.
 The collection traveled to Milan, Algiers, Dublin, New Delhi, Vienna and Havana.
 For the Havana exhibit he returned to Cuba.